plastic manufacturing

 Thermoforming

-Thermoforming uses plastic sheets to shape parts with complex open 3D shapes like masks.
+Thermoforming uses plastic sheets to shape parts with complex, open 3D shapes like masks.
 The sheet is placed over the mold and then heated.
 At the same time, the mold applies suction to the other side to pull the sheet down.
 When it reaches the right temperature, the sheet becomes flexible and is pulled down over the mold by the suction, forming a tight fit with the right shape.

 Factors to Consider When Choosing a Plastic Manufacturing Process